Pioneers of Environmental Black History

 Robert Bullard holds the honorary title as the ‘father of environmental justice’ since his academic activism rising from the 1980’s.
 For more than 40 years Bullard has expressed the detrimental impacts of pollution, land use and housing discrimination based on race and class.
 His research brought attention to minority communities being disportionately less likely to have parks, nature trails, farmers markets, and health stores in their neighborhoods, and more likely, situated in close proximity to toxic waste sites, incinerators, landfills, or highways.
 Bullard made advances on this awareness in Houston during a lawsuit filed by his wife to target the discrimination of a landfill going into a Black community.
 With the help of his students and gaining media coverage, research shows between 1930 - 1978 that 80% of solid waste was dumped into Black neighborhoods that only made up 25% of the population.
 With crippling health risks entering the community, he brought the topic of environmental racism to the whole South and saw alarming similarities.
 His work in bridging civil rights with environmental justice is now a staple in universities across the US, and readily accessible in the many written works he has contributed, including his first published book, Dumping in Dixie: Race, Class, and Environmental Quality.

-: Rosie Llewellyn is a Haitian - American artist, author, yoga teacher, and sustainability leader inspired by the beauty + abundance of our natural world.
+About the Author: Rosie Llewellyn is a Haitian - American artist, author, yoga teacher, and sustainability leader inspired by the beauty + abundance of our natural world.
 Often immersed in the mountains, chasing sunlight, and calling it poetry, Rosie aims to bridge the elements of creativity, movement, and earth wisdom to advocate for a sustainable way of life in balance with our planet.